fractel/slate/source/includes/_fonenumbers.md

 }
 ```

-Order a new Fonenumber for the account.
+Order a new FoneNumber for the account.

 ### HTTP Request